ibm-cloud-docs/sap/sap-monitoring-troubleshooting-and-maintenance.md

 ### List processes of the SAP Control instances and the `sapstartsrv services`
 {: #mon-showing-control-instances-and-sapstartsrv}

-To list the processes of the SAP Control instances and the `sapstartsrv services`, run the following command as root user.
+To list the processes of the SAP Control instances and the `sapstartsrv services`, run the following command as the root user.

 ```sh
 ps aux|grep sapstartsrv